missystar/Went/Installation.md

 AIMSICD recently has been improved to enable universal compatibility on all devices.

-* Enable "Unknown sources" in your settings.
+* Temporarily enable "Unknown sources" in your settings.
+* Don't be afraid, you may **disable** it again after installation.

 ![Unknown sources](https://developer.android.com/images/publishing/publishing_unknown_sources_sm.png)